scholtzm/vapor/docs/API.md

 ### new API(Vapor, pluginName, data)
 API class constructor.

-Instance of this class is passed to plugins exported function.
+Instance of this class is passed to plugins exported function as the only argument.

 | Param | Type | Description |